Bill Knight is painting his way through recovery.

 “I now have a goal.
 Art was the catalyst to get me back into recovery – I sold my first painting and I was so excited, but then I drank the money right up I was so disappointed in myself, I turned around and went right back to my support group,” he says.
 “If I’m going to do this and make it work, I have to do it sober.”

 Being able to make something that he could share with other people is incredibly validating, and helps Bill to feel like his skills are valuable, like he is valuable.
 Since January of 2018, his paintings have been on permanent display and for sale at the Belltown Barber.
-The day of this interview, he was on his way to the Unity on Union, a nonprofit bookstore rooted in recovery and community, where his work is on display and for sale.
+His work is on display and for sale at the Ventures retail store in Pike Place Market.